<?xml version="1.0" encoding="utf-8"?>

 <title>Project Management When You Don't Know What You're Building</title>

-<description>Next time you’re flying somewhere in the US, consider this: the air traffic controllers that are guiding your plane are using technology originally developed in the 1960’s and 1970’s called ARTS to make sure you don’t crash into another plane.
-They started working on a new system called AAS in 1983, canned it in 1994, and resurrected part of it in 1996.
-Now we’re already in 2006, and they’re saying Phase I deployment won’t be done for another year.</description>
+Next time you’re flying somewhere in the US, consider this: the air traffic controllers that are guiding your plane are using technology originally developed in the 1960’s and 1970’s called</description>

 </item>

-<item rdf:about="http://www.startupcto.com/processes/web-qa-testing?rev=1242863539">
+<item rdf:about="https://www.startupcto.com/processes/web-launch-checklist?rev=1687841416">

 <dc:format>text/html</dc:format>